AngelicaGuimaraes/P1_magnolia_tree/README.md

  - As a Member: I want to be able to see whether the Studio has new activities to offer me.
  - As a Member: I want to be able to have easy access to the classes hours.
- - As a Member: I want to be able to contact the Studio.
+ - As a Member: I want to be able to contact the Studio to book a class or an appointment with my instructor.

 #### New Users